 10:30am - Auditions Begin (Music Hall)

-* Details, including your audition time, will be emailed to you by January 25.
+* Details, including your audition time, will be emailed to you in January 2022.

 To submit a video audition: complete this application and then upload a high quality video to YouTube following the repertoire guidelines below.
-Please submit your video audition by April 1, 2019.
+Please submit your video audition any time before April 1, 2022.
 Once your video is ready for review, simply email the URL to Anthony Molinaro, Director of Music, at email@example.com.
 As long as your Music Major application is complete, and you have been accepted to the University, you can expect to hear back from us within two weeks.